Aleksander Ford

-Aleksander Ford (born Mosze Lifszyc; 24 November 1908 in Kiev, Russian Empire – 4 April 1980 in Naples, Florida, U.S.) was a Polish film director; and head of the Polish People's Army Film Crew in the Soviet Union during World War II.
+Aleksander Ford (born Mosze Lifszyc; 24 November 1908 in Kiev, Russian Empire – 4 April 1980 in Naples, Florida, U.S.) was a Polish film director and head of the Polish People's Army Film Crew in the Soviet Union during World War II.
 Following the war, he was appointed director of the Film Polski company.

-In 1948 he was appointed as a professor of the National Film School in Łódź (Państwowa Wyższa Szkoła Filmowa).
-Roman Polanski was among his students.
-Another of Ford's protégés was the Polish film director Andrzej Wajda.
-Following the anti-Semitic purge in the communist party in Poland, in 1968 Ford emigrated to Israel and from there through Germany and Denmark, to the United States.
-He committed suicide in 1980 in Naples, Florida.
+In 1948 he was appointed a professor of the National Film School in Łódź (Państwowa Wyższa Szkoła Filmowa).
+Roman Polanski and Polish film director Andrzej Wajda were among his students.
+Amid an anti-Semitic purge in the communist party in Poland, Ford was stopped from preparing a film on the life of a Jewish educator.
+Shortly afterwards he emigrated to Israel in 1968 and from there to the United States, going through Germany and Denmark.
+He took his own life in 1980 in Naples, Florida.